arman-nafi/arman-nafi/README.md

 ## 💫 About Me:
-Dedicated QA Automation Engineer bringing 4+ years of experience and diligence to handle the needs of large and complex products.
-Solid history in both manual and automated testing.
-My areas of expertise cover Web and Mobile Application QA, API Automation Testing, CI-CD, Performance Testing, Penetration Testing, Test Plans, and Test Cases Development.
+I am passionate about automating the software delivery process and ensuring the highest quality products are delivered.
+I have a strong foundation in the Software Development Life Cycle (SDLC) and experience working on projects that involve application development, testing, deployment, and monitoring.
+My areas of expertise cover Cloud Management, CI/CD, Domain Knowledge, Automation Testing, Performance Testing, and Penetration Testing.

 ## 🌐 Socials: